JamesWillLewis/appgraph/README.md

 # appgraph

-AppGraph is a language & framework for expressing your application as a graph of interconnected agentic nodes.
-Nodes can encapsulate behaviors as complex as a full micro-services, and utilizes generative AI to perform complex workloads.
+AppGraph is a language & framework for expressing an entire application as a graph of interconnected agentic nodes.
+Nodes can encapsulate behaviors as complex as a full microservice, and leverages generative AI to perform complex, fully agentic workloads without needing to write any code.